How To Set Up A Marketing Budget | Checkatrade

 As mentioned earlier, traditional print marketing can still be essential in attracting customers.
 Many people in the UK are still uncomfortable using the internet.
 These are the potential customers to target with flyers, brochures, and drop cards.

-Marketing budget comparison (small, medium, large-sized companies)
+Marketing budget comparison (small, medium, and large-sized companies)

-It should perhaps go without saying that the size of a company will impact the marketing budget.
 Although small companies may wish to spend more on marketing to build their business, it’s often best to start small and find out what works best before increasing your spending.

 For a general idea of how much money to allocate to a marketing budget, it’s essential to look at the percentage of your gross annual revenue.